2017 Purdue Boilermakers football team

-Previous season
+Before the season

-The Boilermakers finished the 2016 season 3–9, 1–8 in Big Ten play to finish in last place in the West Division and failing to qualify for a bowl game for the fourth straight season.

 On October 16, 2016, Darrell Hazell was fired with a 3–3 mid-season record.
 Gerad Parker was named the interim head coach for the remainder of the season, going 0–6.
-On December 5, 2016, just nine days after the season ended, Purdue hired Brohm to be the head coach of the football team.
-Brohm had been the head coach at Western Kentucky the previous three seasons.
+On December 5, 2016, nine days after the season ended, Purdue hired Jeff Brohm as head coach.
+He had been the head coach at Western Kentucky the previous three seasons.

-Offseason

-On December 8, 2016, Brohm made his first official hire with JaMarcus Shephard joining the Purdue staff after serving as the Wide Receivers coach at Washington State in 2016.
+On December 8, 2016, Brohm made his first official hire with JaMarcus Shephard joining the Purdue staff after serving as the wide receivers coach at Washington State in 2016.
 Shepard had worked with Brohm at Western Kentucky the 3 seasons prior to 2016.
 On December 31, 2016, Brohm hired Tony Levine to be Purdue's co-offensive coordinator, special teams coordinator and tight ends coach, the same jobs he had held under Brohm at Western Kentucky.
 On January 2, 2017, Brohm announced that he had hired, Brian Brohm, Nick Holt, Reggie Johnson, Anthony Poindexter and Dale Williams as assistant coaches.